RockefellerArchiveCenter/aurora/README.md

 ## Accessioning Digital Records

 Once transfers have been accepted, they are moved to the accessioning queue, where they are grouped by organization, record creators and record type.
-Archivists with the necessary permissions can create accession record, which represent data about one or (usually) more transfers.
+Archivists with the necessary permissions can create accession records, which represent data about one or (usually) more transfers.

 ## Organization Management